-Dr. Dyson has authored nearly twenty books on subjects such as the legacy of Martin Luther King, Jr. in April 4, 1968, Malcolm X, Nas’s debut album Illmatic, Tupac, Marvin Gaye, and Hurricane Katrina’s devastating and long lasting effects.
-He has won two NAACP Image Awards for Outstanding Literary Work in Non-Fiction and the American Book Award in 2007 for Come Hell or High Water: Hurricane Katrina and the Color of Disaster.
+Dr. Dyson has authored nearly twenty books on subjects such as the legacy of Martin Luther King, Jr. in April 4, 1968, Malcolm X, Nas’s debut album Illmatic, Tupac, Marvin Gaye, and Hurricane Katrina’s devastating and long-lasting effects.
+He won two NAACP Image Awards for Outstanding Literary Work in Non-Fiction and the American Book Award in 2007 for Come Hell or High Water: Hurricane Katrina and the Color of Disaster.

 Photo credit: © Nina SubinDownload Bio

 ENTERTAINING RACEPerforming Blackness in America

 Entertaining Race is a testament to Dyson’s consistent celebration of the outsized impact of African American culture and politics on this country.

 Tears We Cannot StopA Sermon to White America

 Fifty years ago Malcolm X told a white woman who asked what she could do for the cause, "Nothing."
 Dyson believes he was wrong.
 In Tears We Cannot Stop, he responds to that question.
 If we are to make real racial progress, we must face difficult truths, including being honest about how black grievance has been ignored, dismissed or discounted.

 Long Time ComingReckoning with Race in America

 St. Martin's Press